17.10. Timing

 for more information about user and system mode).

-time do not add up to real
+Note that the user time plus the sys time do not add up to real time.

 This is because during part of a processes total execution time it is blocked